RickStrahl/WestWindWebConnection-Documentation/Framework-Classes/Framework-Support-classes/Library-wwHtmlHelpers/wwHtmlHelpersHtmlBindingError.md

-﻿This function renders an error message based on a control id and validation error collection.
+This function renders an error message based on a control id and validation error collection.
 If a validation error is found for the control the error is rendered.

 Add this control after the control that it is displaying the error for.